Skip to main content

 What to look for

-Nitrogen deficiencies cause a yellowing in corn leaves, often displayed in a V pattern starting from the tip of the leaf.
+Nitrogen deficiencies cause yellowing in corn leaves, often displayed in a V pattern starting from the tip of the leaf.
 Because nitrogen is mobile in the plant, the yellowing will show in the older bottom leaves first.
 Early in the season, nitrogen is required in very small quantities, so a deficiency may not be noticeable unless the soil concentration of nitrogen is very low.
 Also, since small plants do not have a fully developed root system the nitrogen may be in the soil but in a position that is not available to the plant.

 How to manage

-First, double check your soil.
+First, double-check your soil.
 Cool or wet conditions can sometimes induce temporary nutrient deficiency symptoms because the crop is not actively growing.
 If that isn’t the case, consider a fertilizer with nitrate-nitrogen.
 Since it is mobile in the soil, an application of nitrate-nitrogen can supply the plant with a readily available nitrogen source.
 Tools like University of Minnesota Extension’s supplemental N rate decision guide can help to determine if additional N should be applied in June.
 This close to emergence a wait-and-see approach may be required to determine if the corn crop will recover.

 Phosphorus